SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/choose-erp-connection.md

 [!include[Select ERP connection](includes/quote-select-erp.md)]

-Once you have selected an ERP connection, you can continue to [create a quote][1].
+After you have selected an ERP connection, you can continue to [create a quote][1].

 <!-- Referenced links -->
 [1]: create.md